jslee02/maitesin.github.io/_posts/2016-02-05-Unity_unit_test_for_C.md

 In the root of the project we have the **CMakeLists.txt** file and three folders: *lib*, *src* and *unittest*.

  * *lib*: Contains the **Unity** files.
  * *src*: Contains the code we want to test.
-In this case a functions header file.
+In this case, a functions header file.
  * *unittest*: Contains the test we want to run.
 <script src="https://gist.github.com/maitesin/3cb2890c4684f6651446.js"></script>